gitlabhq/gitlabhq/doc/workflow/forking_workflow.md

    **Note:**
    If the namespace you chose to fork the project to has another project with the same path name, you will be presented with a warning that the forking could not be completed.
-Try to resolve the error and repeat the forking process.
+Try to resolve the error before repeating the forking process.

    ![Path taken error](img/forking_workflow_path_taken_error.png)